odisfm/zcx-core/docs/content/index.md

   - footer
 ---

-# zcx-core
+# zcx core {: #about-heading }

 Extending [ClyphX Pro from NativeKontrol](https://isotonikstudios.com/product/clyphx-pro/?srsltid=AfmBOoqqG4off70xaUpCuouiAf_Lg7eCxuyiNrYf7vlIRJFIul3UquE9), zcx turns the user mode of your matrix-equipped MIDI controller into a deeply customisable interface for Ableton Live.
 It offers an alternative configuration system that makes heavy use of [yaml](https://www.redhat.com/en/topics/automation/what-is-yaml#:~:text=YAML%20is%20a%20human%2Dreadable,is%20for%20data%2C%20not%20documents.) files and templating to allow rapid prototyping of new ideas.
 It aims to enable musicians to program more ambitious controller setups with less work than it took before.
+{: #about-pitch }

 <iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/REPAca6ncRs?si=PzQfciWctVQDJiuC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>